 Ad Exchanges operate programmatically.
-This means that each inbound impression is auctioned off and sold individually in the milliseconds that pass between a link be clicked on and the page itself fully loading.
+This means that each inbound impression is auctioned off and sold individually in the milliseconds that pass between a link being clicked and the page itself fully loading.

-While the online advertising industry has definitely been trending toward programmatic for a long time, Ad Networks still maintains an important place in the system.
+While the online advertising industry has definitely been trending toward programmatic for a long time, the Ad Network still maintains an important place in the system.

 For example, here at Mobinner, we are an Ad Network AND a Demand-Side Platform.
 In fact, the Demand-Side Platform is our primary product, but we also function as an Ad Network using our own DSP (among other tools) to place ads for customers.

 Once a threat, now an asset

 It was once thought that the advent of Real-Time Bidding and its component technologies (the Demand-Side Platform, Supply-Side Platform, and the Ad Exchange) heralded the end of the Ad Network.

 That Real-Time Bidding was so effective and so much more efficient than traditional media buying that these older tools and means of organization would be completely left by the wayside.

 As it turned out, this was quite far from the truth.

 While some ad networks obviously drowned in the seas of change, others managed to adapt and nimbly integrate the new technology into their offerings.

 In fact, many Ad Networks fill gaps in their inventory by buying traffic programmatically and reselling it to advertisers.
 This is just one of the ways that Ad Networks have adapted to the programmatic age.